MonedaCloud/Cardano-Installation/README.md

 # Cardano Node Installation

 This repo contains scripts and installation steps for Cardano node as a block producer and relay.
+(Cardano release 8.0.0)

 ## How to use this repo: